vincentmorneau/apex-pwa/doc/part2.md

 ---

 At this point, we have fully established the ground work for developing a PWA.
 Before diving into the PWA features, let's review some important JavaScript concepts in [Part 3: JavaScript Recap](./doc/part3.md).
-If you're already comfortable with JavaScript _Promises_, _Async_ and _Await_, head to [Part 4: Installing an APEX app into a mobile device](./doc/part4.md), where we will tackle the first PWA feature.
+If you're already comfortable with JavaScript _Promises_, _Async_ and _Await_, head to [Part 4: Installing an APEX App into a Mobile Device](./doc/part4.md), where we will tackle the first PWA feature.

 _Think this documentation can be enhanced?
 Please open a pull request and fix it!_